-All California employers have certain legal obligations they must abide by, and when they violate the law in some way, employees may decide to take action by reporting or complaining about the employer’s wrongdoing to a supervisor, the government or a law enforcement agency.
-This may result in the employer taking negative action against the employee, which is known as workplace retaliation, an unlawful practice occurring when an employer punishes or fires an employee for exercising his or her employment rights.
+All California employers have certain legal obligations they must abide by, and when they violate the law in some way, employees may decide to take action by reporting or complaining about the employer’s wrongdoing to a supervisor, the government, or a law enforcement agency.
+This may result in the employer taking negative action against the employee, which is known as workplace retaliation California sees as an unlawful practice occurring when an employer punishes or fires an employee for exercising his or her employment rights.
 Contact Davtyan Law Firm today if you believe you have been unlawfully retaliated against at work for engaging in a protected activity.

 Reporting or Complaining About:

 - Unpaid wages – Employees who believe they have been underpaid have a right to file an unpaid wages complaint with California’s Labor Commissioner, and it is against the law for employers to terminate, discharge, or in any other way retaliate against employees who file such complaints.